FlagMyLease

 2. "Tenant waives habitability."
 Void under §5103.

 3. "Landlord may enter with 24 hours' notice."
 Delaware requires 48 hours.
 The lease can't shorten it.
-See the 7 Lease Clauses guide for more on entry clause issues.
+See the 7 common lease clauses guide for more on entry clause issues.

 Practical Steps for Delaware Renters

-- Know the 48-hour entry rule.
+1. The 48-hour entry notice rule.
 Delaware requires two full days of notice — among the longest in the country.
 If your lease says 24 hours, the statute controls.

-- Use the repair-and-deduct remedy. §5308 gives you a direct tool for essential services failures after written notice.
+1. Use the repair-and-deduct remedy. §5308 provides a specific remedy for essential services failures after written notice.

 Delaware's Market Context